 The currency of the Republic of Ireland is the Euro.
-Euros of one of many currencies available with the Post Office Travel Money Card, which you can use to easily access your holiday money while abroad.
+Euros are one of many currencies available with the Post Office Travel Money Card, which you can use to easily access your holiday money while abroad.

 Healthcare for Brits in Ireland

 There are certain important things that an EHIC won’t cover.
 Medical repatriation and some costly parts of emergency medical rescue like airlifts aren't covered.
 Therefore, it’s important to have good quality holiday insurance for the worst-case scenario.
-It’s also advisable to make sure you have sufficient savings for emergency treatment in case your holiday insurance claim takes a while to process.

 Travel risks in Ireland

 Ireland is considered a safe place to visit.
 Visitors are advised to take normal precautions against things like pickpocketing and bag theft whilst in busy cities such as Dublin, much as they would in London.
 Anyone who has been a victim of crime can contact the Irish Tourist Assistance Service, who are built to help visitors in this circumstance.

 Irish culture is rich and ancient.
 A couple of words that you need to watch out for are Garda (police), and Mná (women) and Fir (men).
 So be careful – the word “Mná” on the toilet is not a typo of “men”.